 La Vallée Blanche

-The Vallée Blanche is an unmissable skiing experience, one of the most famous ski runs in the world and the longest too with 2,780 vertical metres of descent and at 22km long.
-Read more about the route from Aiguille du Midi down the Mer de Glace in our ski area’s guide to the Vallée Blanche, or find out all you need to about hiring a guide below.
+The Vallée Blanche is an unmissable skiing experience, one of the most famous ski runs in the world.
+It’s also one of the longest too at 22km in length with 2,780 vertical metres of descent.
+Read more about the route from the Aiguille du Midi down to the Mer de Glace in our ski area’s guide to the Vallée Blanche, or read on to find out about hiring a qualified IFMGA mountain guide below.

-Basically if you are reading this, then you should have one!
-Via the ‘Voie normale’, the run may not be technically difficult for everyone, but you will still be skiing on a glacier in a high mountain, off-piste environment, so without expert assistance and knowledge you would be running a distinct risk to your safety.
+Well, in short, if you’re reading this, then you should be hiring one!
+Via the ‘Voie normale’, the run may not be technically difficult for everyone, but you’ll still be skiing on a glacier in a high mountain and off-piste environment; so without expert assistance and knowledge you would be running a distinct risk to your safety.

-If you aren’t sure if your skiing is up to it, why not book a day’s guiding with one of our guides who will assess your ability while showing you some of Chamonix’s best skiing at the same time?
-We also offer a 3-day all mountain course after which you’ll be confident on all terrains and ready for the Vallée Blanche.
+If you aren’t sure if your skiing is up to it, why not book a day’s guiding with one of our mountain guides, who’ll also assess your ability while showing you some of Chamonix’s best skiing at the same time?
+We also offer a 3-day all-mountain course, after which you’ll be confident on all terrains and ready for the Vallée Blanche.

 Join a group – 87€ (subject to demand)